 For Holly, the IRC matters because in order to be informed citizens, all Americans should educate themselves about international matters.

 Carrie Sherer serves as a member of the Government Affairs team at Black & Veatch.
-Working collaboratively with industry stakeholders, association partners, she builds relationship with government leaders at a global, national, and local level to monitor policies that affect Black & Veatch.
+Working collaboratively with industry stakeholders and association partners, she builds relationships with government leaders at a global, national, and local level to monitor policies that affect Black & Veatch.

 For Carrie, the IRC matters because it helps companies like ours connect to the diplomatic community around the world.

 A lifelong professional in the field of International Education, Kimberly Connelly currently leads the Office of International Programs as the Senior International Officer at the University of Kansas Medical Center, managing both the inbound and outbound arms of international education.
 As an ardent advocate of international education, Ms. Connelly's mission is to connect people to each other through international educational, research, and cultural experiences.
 As Senator Fulbright said, "Educational exchange can turn nations into people, contributing as no other form of communication can to the humanizing of international relations."